kaecy/memetext/readme.md

 # overview
 This is how you use it:

+Note: Currently you can't change the text size.
+It is fixed to 48pt.

 ```
 memetext ancient-aliens.jpg "" "i hold the world in my hands and an alien holds my hand"
 ```